PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-09 11:54:37
+Last updated: 2024-04-09 11:55:48
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: Time is crucial in a kidnapping.
+The sooner action's taken, the better your chances of things working out, and everybody coming home in one piece.
+They put that in the handbook nowadays. - Walt Breslin